zengxiaofei/HapHiC/README.md

 > * Here, `asm.fa` can be haplotype-collapsed contigs (e.g., `p_ctg` in hifiasm), haplotype-phased unitigs (e.g., `p_utg` in hifiasm), or one or more sets of haplotype-resolved contigs (e.g., `hap*.p_ctg` in hifiasm).
 In addition, `asm.fa` may also be scaffolds output by other scaffolders.
 > * You can prepare the BAM file according to your own preferences or requirements, but **DO NOT** sort it by coordinate.
 If your BAM file is already sorted by coordinate, you need to resort it by read name (`samtools sort -n`).
 > * We **DO NOT** recommend the Juicer pipeline for Hi-C reads alignment, particularly in haplotype-phased assemblies.
+> * samblaster is used to mark PCR duplicates, and it can be downloaded [here](https://github.com/GregoryFaust/samblaster/releases/download/v.0.1.26/samblaster-v.0.1.26.tar.gz).

 ### <span id="pipeline">Run HapHiC scaffolding pipeline</span>